kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

     - ***Starts and Finishes "Jolee's Request"***
     - ***Finishes "Tach Poaching"***
   - Kill a nearby tach and loot for gland
+    - This can be done while hacking the sonic emitters above
 - Swap to T3 and talk to Jolee by his house: 1,3,1spam
   - ***Starts "Star Map: Kashyyyk"***
-- *Party: Keep Jolee when prompted*
+- *Party: Keep Jolee when prompted (T3 is removed)*
 - Loot broken droid just past Jolee’s house: 2
 - Loot Wookiee corpse slightly down right fork
 - *Stims/Force: Hyper Stim Suite on MC, Cast Knight Speed*